anwaaralikhan/essentials/angluar/most_asked_qa.md

 What is the use of @Input and @Output?
 When it comes to the communication of Angular Components, which are in Parent-Child Relationship; we use @Input in Child Component when we are passing data from Parent to Child Component and @Output is used in Child Component to receive an event from Child to Parent Component.

+In how many ways the Data Binding can be done?
+Data Binding happens between the HTML (template) and typescript (component).
+Data binding can be done in 3 ways:

+(i) Property Binding (ii) Event Binding (iii) Two-Way Data Binding.

+What is the purpose of using package.json in the angular project?
+With the existence of package.json, it will be easy to manage the dependencies of the project.
+If we are using typescript in the angular project then we can mention the typescript package and version of typescript in package.json.

+Differentiate between ng-Class and ng-Style.
+In ng-Class, loading of CSS class is possible; whereas, in ng-Style we can set the CSS style.

+What are ngModel and how do we represent it? ngModel is a directive which can be applied on a text field.
+This a two-way data binding. ngModel is represented by [()]